AVEVA/AVEVA-Samples/basic_samples/Identity/DotNet/ClientCredentialFlow/README.md

 # Setup

-Replace the placeholders in the [config](./config.json) file with your TenantID, ClientID and ClientSecret.
+Replace the placeholders in the [config](./config.json) file with your Tenant Id, Client Id and Client Secret.

 ## Running the sample